-Found in caves or under overhangs over coral and rocky reefs.
-They grow in a single plane or several planes with branches growing out of various parts of the main fan, the polyps are non-retractable which are often trumpet shaped.
+Found in caves or under overhangs, of coral and rocky reefs.
+They grow in a single plane or several planes, with branches growing out of various parts of the main fan, the polyps are non-retractable and are often trumpet shaped.

 They feed on plankton.

 Depth - 20-30m

 These corals are the home of the Pygmy Seahorse.

 Most soft corals have no true skeleton and so their bodies are flexible.